asyrofist/asyrofist/README.md

 ## Welcome to my page!

-Hello my name is Rakha Asyrofi, I come from Surabaya, Jawa Timur, Indonesia, i have a bachelor's degree in Electronic Engineer from Politeknik Elektronika Negeri Surabaya.
+Hello my name is Rakha Asyrofi, I come from Surabaya, East Java, Indonesia, i have a bachelor's degree in Electronic Engineer from Politeknik Elektronika Negeri Surabaya.
 Currently I am available to work as freelance full stack coder, if you need something

 ### You can contact me: